Biography of OSC(SW) Adam Hinds

 He again transitioned to the Navy Reserves in July of 2011.
 He served with Patrol and Reconnaissance Wing 10 (CPRW 10) in Whidbey Island, Washington and Expeditionary Strike Group Seven (ESG 7) in Okinawa, Japan.
 While assigned to ESG 7, he qualified as Battle Watch Captain.

 He mobilized to Djibouti from May 2016 to May 2017 supporting Combined Joint Task Force - Horn of Africa as a Watch Supervisor in the Joint Operations Center (JOC).
 While mobilized, he was promoted to Chief Petty Officer.

 From September 2017 to September 2018 he mobilized to Qatar and Afghanistan supporting Expeditionary Combat Readiness Command, assisting sailors deployed to various countries throughout the Middle East.
-He currently supports Expeditionary Strike Group 7 and Maritime Sealife Command - Far East.
+He currently serves at Navy Region Hawaii as the Assistant Foreign Ship Liaison Officer in Pearl Harbor.

 He graduated from Middle Tennessee State University in 2014 with a Bachelor's of Science in International Relations with minors in Global Studies and Religious Studies.
 While at MTSU, he served as President of Young Americans for Liberty, participated in the Model United Nations program, and traveled to Costa Rica and Israel.
 He completed his Master of Arts in Christian Practice with emphasis on Conflict Management at Lipscomb University in 2016.

 Personal awards include the Navy Commendation Medal, the Joint Service Achievement Medal, five Navy and Marine Corps Achievement Medals, the Iraqi Campaign Medal, and various other personal and unit awards.